ianarawjo/ChainForge/README.md

 # ⛓️🛠️ ChainForge
 **An open-source visual programming environment for battle-testing prompts to LLMs.**

 ChainForge is a data flow prompt engineering tool for testing and evaluating prompts (and eventually, prompt chains) for LLMs.
-Think of ChainForge like an exploration tool where you can 'sketch' prompt ideas and test them quickly and effectively.
+'Sketch' prompt ideas and test variations quickly and effectively.
 Like Jupyter Notebooks were good for early-stage exploration, ChainForge is geared towards early-stage, quick-and-dirty exploration of prompts and response quality that goes beyond ad-hoc chatting with individual LLMs.

 ChainForge is built on [ReactFlow](https://reactflow.dev) and is in active development.